-You’ll need to buy a non-owner’s auto insurance policy.
+You need to buy a non-owner’s car insurance policy.

-This certification is done by means of a form called an SR-22, which can only be filed by car insurance companies after you have obtained the state-mandated coverages as part of a car insurance policy, and can be required whether you own a car or not.
+A SR-22 can only be filed by car insurance companies after you have obtained at least the state-mandated coverages as part of a car insurance policy -- and can be required whether you own a car or not.
 (See "SR-22: The questions drivers ask most.")

-Certain non-car owners are mandated to obtain car insurance and carry an SR-22 to verify financial responsibility because states are aware that it’s possible for these individuals to be negligent and harm other people and their property while driving, even if the car they’re operating isn’t owned by them.
+States can mandate certain non-car owners to obtain car insurance and carry an SR-22 to verify financial responsibility because state agencies are aware that it’s possible for these individuals to be negligent and harm other people and their property while driving, even if the car they’re operating isn’t owned by them.

 A non-owner’s policy is confusing to some, but it shouldn’t be.
 It’s not a coverage but instead a policy description for when you have car insurance but don't own a car to insure.